akinyosoyeisaac/movies-recommendation/README.md

 ## Setup to Run

-> In this project two models were built the first using the collaboratory filtering algorithm(Probabilistic Matrix Factorization for the surprise library) and the other was the pearson correlation using the pandas library
+> In this project two models were built the first using the collaborative filtering algorithm(Probabilistic Matrix Factorization for the surprise library) and the other was the Pearson correlation using the pandas library
 >
 > All codes included in both the notebooks and the scripts are configured to run from the root directory
 >